Aidan-McNay/courseflow/docs/getting_started/overview.md

 # Overview

-`cornell-canvas` is a framework for managing Cornell classes across a variety of platforms, including Google Sheets and GitHub.
+`courseflow` is a framework for managing Cornell classes across a variety of platforms, including Google Sheets and GitHub.
 It implements several wrappers around API calls, and integrates different pieces of functionality together to autonomously manage a course.
 Finally, it also